-BIO 434 BIOCHEMISTRY 3-3-4
+BIO 434 BIOCHEMISTRY I 3-3-4

-A study of the chemistry, kinetics, energetics, and metabolic pathways of biological molecules such as carbohydrates, lipids, proteins, nucleic acids and enzymes are discussed and supported by laboratories that illustrate biochemical reactions, separations, enzyme kinetics, and analysis.
-Prerequisites: CH 211, CH 213 (Same as CH 434)
+The chemical and physical behavior of biologically important compounds such as carbohydrates, lipids, proteins, nucleic acids, and enzymes are discussed.
+The various metabolic pathways are discussed in light of their organic mechanisms.

+Prerequisites: CH 203, CH 211 (Same as CH 434)